danionescu0/docker-flask-mongodb-example/README.md

 ## Purpose
-Uses docker-compose with a python flask microservice and mongodb instance to make a sample application that generates random numbers and lists them.
+Uses docker-compose with a python flask microservice and mongodb instance to make two sample applications
+- one that generates random numbers and lists them
+- and the other CRUD (create, read, update, delete) application over a user collection

+The applications will run in paralel using docker-compose, the random_demo will run on port 80 and the crud on port 81

 ## Technollogies involved
 [Docker](https://opensource.com/resources/what-docker), [docker-compose](https://docs.docker.com/compose/), [python](https://www.python.org/doc/essays/blurb/), [flask microframework](http://flask.pocoo.org/)